microsoft/service-fabric-observer/README.md

 Start-ServiceFabricApplicationUpgrade -ApplicationName fabric:/FabricObserver -ApplicationTypeVersion 3.1.19 -Monitored -FailureAction rollback
 ```

+## Configuration Change Support

+When a new version of FabricObserver ships, often (not always) there will be new configuration settings, which requires customers to manually update the latest ApplicationManifest.xml and Settings.xml files with their preferred/established settings (current).
+In order
+to remove this manual step when upgrading, we wrote a simple tool that will diff/patch FO config (XML-only) automatically, which will be quite useful in devops workflows.
+Please try out [XmlDiffPatchSF](https://github.com/GitTorre/XmlDiffPatchSF) and use it in your pipelines or other build automation systems.
+It should save you some time.

 ## Observer Model

 FO is composed of Observer objects (instance types) that are designed to observe, record, and report on several machine-level environmental conditions inside a Windows or Linux (Ubuntu) VM hosting a Service Fabric node.